MicrosoftDocs/defender-docs/exposure-management/microsoft-security-exposure-management.md

 # What is Microsoft Security Exposure Management?

 Microsoft Security Exposure Management is a security solution that provides a unified view of security posture across company data, assets and workloads.
-Security Exposure Management enriches asset information with security context that helps you to manage attack surfaces, identify critical assets, and mitigate exposure risk.
+Security Exposure Management enriches asset information with security context that helps you to manage attack surfaces, identify critical assets, and explore and mitigate exposure risk.

 [!INCLUDE [prerelease](../includes//prerelease.md)]